Introduction

 History

 Restrictive immigration legislation during the 1920s included the Emergency Quota Act of 1921 and the National Origins Act of 1924, which placed caps on national immigration that favored Western Europeans and barred Asian immigrants altogether.
-Additionally, the Great Depression in the 1930s and the succession of two World Wars contributed to a sharp drop in new arrivals: most countries mistrusted foreigners during this time, and were unwilling to increase immigrant quotas, especially for impoverished refugees.
+The Great Depression in the 1930s and the two World Wars contributed significantly to a sharp drop in new arrivals.
+Most countries distrusted foreigners during this time and were unwilling to increase immigrant quotas, including for impoverished refugees.
+For example, read this story about Jewish refugees seeking asylum in 1939.

 By the Numbers